*270 EDUCATION ALLOWANCE (last updated 09/01/2019 TL:SR-976)

 274.11 Normal Grant

-a.
-An employee normally may be granted for each school year, or fraction thereof, on behalf of a child in grades K-12, the rate indicated in Section 920 for his/her post, grade and educational facility selected (Section 271.c) or in the case of home study and private instruction the rates indicated in Section 274.12b or in the case of a special needs child, the special needs education allowance rates indicated in Section 274.12c.
+*a.
+An employee normally may be granted for each school year, or fraction thereof, on behalf of a child in grades K-12, up to the rate indicated in Section 920 for his/her post, grade and educational facility selected (Section 271.c) or in the case of home study and private instruction the rates indicated in Section 274.12b or in the case of a special needs child, the special needs education allowance rates indicated in Section 274.12c.
 (Eff.
 09/01/2019 TL:SR-976)

 b.
 However, the officer designated to authorize allowances is required to authorize smaller amounts when it is determined that the employee's expenses for education justify such lesser amounts.
 Prior to the end of the grant period, satisfactory documentation of actual allowable school costs incurred by the employee, including transportation, must be presented to the authorizing officer.
 If the employee cannot furnish documentation to justify actual expenses for a grant year, the employee will be required to pay any overpayments in excess of $100.